 Of central concern to this writer is the need for divine blessing of picket line actions—actions they know will be manipulated and castigated by the representational power of authority.
 Consequently, the poem sets out the principles of the dispute in an attempt to justify the necessity of this work, foregrounding the fear and hostility created by directed language during periods of conflict.

-Over the course of the strike, the image of the flying picket came to haunt both the British public and the Prime Minister.
+Over the course of the strike, the image of the flying picket came to haunt both the British public and their Prime Minister.
 Implicit in this haunting was a history of power relations based upon a politically charged Conservative position that sought to degrade and destroy the mass picket.
 Although picketing had proved a very successful method of defiance in past coal disputes, the criminalization of the mass picket in the months leading up to 1984 had devastating consequences for the strike movement, allowing the government to report picket line protests as “riots” of dumb violence.
 Removing the voices of pickets, these laws effectively contributed to a programme of dehumanization, extracting logic and transforming the picket line into a symbol of the irrational and Neanderthal thrashes of a dying industry.
 This stereotyping was endorsed by the Prime Minister (“I wondered whether there was any limit to the savagery of which these people were capable” (Thatcher 371)) but was also echoed in the highest ranks of the Labour movement (Neil Kinnock at the Labour Party Conference in 1984 described picketing violence as “the violence of despair [. . .] of long-term unemployment—loneliness, decay, ugliness” (Thatcher 367)).

 Female strikers’ poetry questions these images of picketing, using dialect to juxtapose real-life experiences against competing representations offered by the media and government.
 Educating the reader in the motives and aims of their movement, they use poetry to challenge linguistic assimilation, foregrounding dialect as a unique marker of identity and belonging: